Leftover sweet potatoes and ripe bananas come together to create these perfectly-textured and tasty, grain-free, muffins.

 In fact, back in my college days, I worked at Perkins and any broken/deformed muffins (and other baked goods) were fair game.
 I definitely had to use my willpower not to go too crazy with the baked goods, otherwise I’d end up with a carb crash and stomach ache city!
 While I do love me a good mammoth muffin from Perkins every once in awhile (yes, the whole thing), I also know that they’re made with way too much sugar, white flour, and really no beneficial nutrition provided.
 Bummer, I know!

 But I’m here to save the day with this muffin dilemma!
-While these Sweet Potato Banana Nut Muffins may not be as mammoth as Perkins muffins, they’re MUCH more nutritious, have about an 1/8th of the amount of sugar (and not the white stuff), made with only whole food ingredients, high in fiber AND provide a good bioavailable source of quality protein (10 grams to be exact).
+While these Sweet Potato Banana Nut Muffins may not be as mammoth as Perkins muffins, they’re MUCH more nutritious, have about an 1/8th of the amount of sugar (and not the white stuff), made with only whole food ingredients, high in fiber and the option to boost the protein with your favorite protein powder.
 In addition, they’re gluten-free, grain-free, dairy-free, and paleo-friendly.

-By adding a little protein powder to this muffin recipe it helps to balance out the nutrition and provide an adequate source of carbs (15 g), proteins (10 g) and fats (10 g).
+By adding a little protein powder to this muffin recipe it helps to balance out the nutrition and provide an adequate source of carbs, protein (10 g) and healthy fats.
 This results in better fuel for your body and a longer lasting source of energy.
 If you do not have protein powder on hand, no worries.
 While we recommend it, we’re all about sharing simple substitutions!
 Feel free to substitute almond flour in its place.